oliviaisarobot/coding-cheatsheets/PHP/basics.md

 - php is an object-oriented programming language
 - php is a scripting language
 - standard indentation for php is 4 spaces
+- this information is based on PHP 5.6 and PHP 7 standards and taken from various tutorials, and compared to the [offical PHP manual](http://php.net/manual/en/)

 ### PHP syntax